CExA-project/cheat-sheet-for-kokkos/utilization.md

 auto hostView = Kokkos::create_mirror_view(view);
 ```

-Create a host mirror view of a device view, but only allocate data if the source viewis not in the host space.
+Create a host mirror view of a device view, but only allocate data if the source view is not in the host space.

 #### Create, conditionally allocate and conditionnaly synchronize
 ```cpp